USEPA/epanet-manual/docs/input_keywords.rst

     analysis).

   VISCOSITY
-    is the kinematic viscosity of the fluid being modeled relative to that of water at 20 deg.
+    Is the kinematic viscosity of the fluid being modeled relative to that of water at 20 deg.
 C (1.0 centistoke).
 The default value is 1.0.

   DIFFUSIVITY
-    is the molecular diffusivity of the chemical being analyzed relative to that of chlorine in water.
+    Is the molecular diffusivity of the chemical being analyzed relative to that of chlorine in water.
 The default value is 1.0.
 Diffusivity is only used when mass transfer limitations are considered in pipe wall reactions.
 A value of 0 will cause EPANET to ignore mass transfer limitations.

   SPECIFIC GRAVITY
-    is the ratio of the density of the fluid being modeled to that of water at 4 deg.
+    Is the ratio of the density of the fluid being modeled to that of water at 4 deg.
 C (unitless).

   TRIALS
-    are the maximum number of trials used to solve network hydraulics at each hydraulic time step of a simulation.
+    Are the maximum number of trials used to solve network hydraulics at each hydraulic time step of a simulation.
 The default is 40.

   ACCURACY
-    prescribes the convergence criterion that determines
+    Prescribes the convergence criterion that determines
     when a hydraulic solution has been reached.
 The trials end when the sum of all flow changes from the previous solution divided by the total flow in all links is less than this number.
 The default is 0.001.

   HEADERROR
-    augments **ACCURACY** option.
+    Augments **ACCURACY** option.
 Sets the maximum head loss error that any network link can have for hydraulic convergence to occur.
     A link's head loss error is the difference between the head loss found as a function of computed flow in the link (such as by the